 Janna Añonuevo Langholz is an interdisciplinary artist born and based in St. Louis, Missouri.
 Her work explores her identity as a second-generation Filipino American and relationships to land and architecture through photography, site-specific installations, performances, and participatory projects.
 She received her BFA in Fibers from Truman State University in 2011 and received a full fellowship to attend graduate school at SMU Meadows School of the Arts in 2013.
 She received her MFA in 2015 with a concentration in photography.

-Her work has been shown in solo and group shows throughout Missouri and Texas, as well as San Francisco, Portland, Tulsa, Taos (New Mexico), and Hilo (Hawaii).
+Her work has been shown in solo and group shows throughout Missouri and Texas, as well as in Chicago, San Francisco, Portland, Tulsa, Taos (New Mexico), and Hilo (Hawaii).
 She received a fellowship from Signal Fire to participate in "unwalking" the Lewis & Clark trail from Oregon to Eastern Montana in 2016 and was an ACRE resident in 2017.
 Añonuevo was also a recipient of a Common Field scholarship in 2017.